 Seize In-the-Moment Coaching Opportunities

 Don’t box yourself into your formal coaching sessions.
 When you see an opportunity, take it.
-Research show that these are often the conversations from which employees gain the most insight.
+Research tells us that this is often the most meaningful conversations for employees from which they gain the most insight.
 As an example, you just observed the employee have a hallway discussion with another team member.
 In that conversation, the other person was frustrated about the service from this employee.
 You observed the employee clarify the other persons perspective and discuss better options to resolve the situation.
 As a result, the other person was satisfied with the outcome of the conversation.

 This is a great moment to take the person aside for a few minutes in private and debrief what you just observed.
 Begin the conversation with the specific strengths the employee demonstrated and offer congratulations on handing the situation so well.
 Ask the person their perception of the situation to gain their insights.
 Be specific with your feedback and inspire that person to repeat those skills!